 Backing up files

-There are many ways to backup your data at the University:
+There are two main ways to backup your data at the University:

 - Save your data to your personal U:Drive (My Documents)